Web Analytics Made Easy - StatCounter

 What an HVAC transition does

 A transition changes air from one opening size or shape to another.
-Good transitions help air move smoothly from equipment into ductwork or from ductwork into registers.
+Good transitions help air move from equipment into ductwork, from returns back into equipment, or from ductwork into registers without unnecessary restriction, leakage, or noise.

-• Transitions should be checked with plenums, ducts, registers, and blower airflow
+• Transitions should be checked with ducts, registers, filters, coils, and blower airflow

 Local service